SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 	* _User Stories_:
 		* User pauses voice output of arbitrary text playing through TTS.
 1. F19.
 The secure browser shall provide a means to retrieve list of TTS voice packs available on the machine.
+	* _Rationale_: Text-to-Speech voice packs are necessary in order to provide a variety of speech languages to the students.
+These voice packs provide different languages, regional accents, and gender variants.
+	* _User Stories_:
+		* User select voice pack for Text-to-Speech API to get voice output based on voice pack profile.
 1. F21.
 The secure browser shall provide a means to resume previously paused TTS speech.
 	* _User Stories_:
 		* User resumes voice output of arbitrary text playing through TTS.